markjlyon/Nodejs-PostgreSQL-Sequelize-User-Api/README.md

 You will notice that all calls to the User api have a prefix of _api/v0_.
 This is just a design choice to allow future versions of the api to permit versioning.

+The requests are only examples.
+You will need to modify some examples based on what data you have in the database.

 ## Login to get token